All Episodes

 No, no, no.

-I just love it so much that I I wanted every device I've got to be up to date with the latest.
+I just love it so much that I wanted every device I've got to be up to date with the latest.

-We have one audio excerpt of Bobby Gendal at the press club today, but I've got to share with you the entire open to put this in context, because he launches at Trump both barrels, and it's clear to me, I think what what Gendal's objective is here.
+But I've got to share with you the entire open to put this in context because he launches at Trump both barrels.

-And I'll say this before I play the sound bite and read to you the transcript of his at least the opening of his speech.
+And I'll say this before I play the soundbite and read to you the transcript of his, at least the opening of his speech.

-There's a New York Magazine story.
+There's a New York magazine story.

 Okay, now I don't know specifically what that is.

-Now, by the way, that's New York magazine name calling.
+Now, by the way, that's New York Magazine name-calling.

-Jindal does not think of himself as a xenophobe, and he does not think of himself as bombastic.
+Jendle does not think of himself as a xenophobe, and he does not think of himself as bombastic.

-This is New York, this isn't a liberal media characterizing.
+This is not liberal media characterizing.

-This why I don't know why.
+I don't know why.

-Why would you go talk to New York magazine?
+Why would you go talk to New York Magazine?

 You know what's going to happen there.